ksaisujith/Course-Projects-Java/Word search/README.md

 abb
 cd
 Hello World.
-•

-´a’ has an ’a’ as part of the word.
+•´a’ has an ’a’ as part of the word.

-•

-´a’ is a palindrome anchored at the beginning and end of line
+•´a’ is a palindrome anchored at the beginning and end of line

-•

-´abb’ includes a palindrome which is 2 characters long
+•´abb’ includes a palindrome which is 2 characters long

-•

-´cd’ is a word which does not include ’a’s or ’b’s.
+•´cd’ is a word which does not include ’a’s or ’b’s.

-•

-´.’ is == to ’.’.
+•´.’ is == to ’.’.